zmcgrath96/mass_DAWG/README.md

 ## Notes
 The files `MassDawgc.*` are aggregated versions of `MassDawg.*`, `MassDawgNode.*`, and `utils.*`.
 Those two files are used in creating the python bindings for this module.

+## Python bindings
+More information on how to use the python version of this module can be found [here](https://github.com/zmcgrath96/mass_DAWG/tree/master/python_bindings)